top of page

 THE HIVE

 The Hive is a building located at the Nanyang Technological University.
-If you're in the area, it's worth a quick stop just to see the exterior design of the learning center, described by many a resembling stacked dim sum baskets. (hours: 24 access to building's exterior)
+If you’re in the area, it’s worth a quick stop just to see the exterior design of the learning center, described by many as resembling stacked dim sum baskets.

 JAPANESE CEMETARY PARK